EtienneCmb/visbrain/README.rst

    :align:   center

 **Visbrain** is an open-source python package and provides hardware accelerated visualizations mainly for neuroscientific data.
 It is based on top of `VisPy <http://vispy.org/>`_ and PyQt and is distributed under the 3-Clause BSD license.
-We also provide an on line `documentation <http://etiennecmb.github.io/visbrain/>`_, `examples and datasets <https://github.com/EtienneCmb/visbrain/tree/master/examples>`_ and can also be downloaded from `PyPi <https://pypi.python.org/pypi/visbrain/>`_.
+We also provide an on line `documentation <http://visbrain.org>`_, `examples and datasets <http://visbrain.org/auto_examples/>`_ and can also be downloaded from `PyPi <https://pypi.python.org/pypi/visbrain/>`_.

-Right now, four modules are implemented, with the first three coming with a modular graphical interface :

-* **Brain** : visualize EEG/MEG/Intracranial data and connectivity in a standard MNI 3D brain.
-* **Sleep** : visualize polysomnographic data and hypnogram edition.
-* **Ndviz** : visualize multidimensional data and basic plotting forms.
-* **Figure** : figure-layout for high-quality publication-like figures.

 Installation
 ============

 Since version 0.2.8, Visbrain use PyQt5 and PyQt4 versions are no longer developed.
-Here, we only describe the installation of the PyQt5 version of Visbrain, but you can check the `documentation <http://etiennecmb.github.io/visbrain/>`_ for the installation of the older PyQt4 version.
+Here, we only describe the installation of the PyQt5 version of Visbrain, but you can check the `documentation tutorial <http://visbrain.org>`_ for the installation of the older PyQt4 version.

 Dependencies
 ------------